 Varieties and seasons

-Parsley is an aromatic plant from Sardinia, and plays an important role in European cooking.
+Parsley is an aromatic plant from Sardinia.
+It plays an important role in the European cooking.
 The different varieties include:

 The main producers are the Netherlands, Italy, France and Israel.

 Coming from the Mediterranean Basin, parsley is growing all year round.

 It can also be eaten in dried or frozen form.

 Benefit: it is four times as rich in vitamin C as an orange and three times higher than a kiwi.

 Practical benefits: parsley contains three major vitamins: A, C and B9/Folacin.
 It also contains more calcium than milk or yoghurt!

 When it comes to portions...?

 - a child portion: a little bunch